yousefelassal/quote-cron/README.md

 > Share your smile with the world.
 It's a symbol of friendship and peace.

 > Tragedy is a tool for the living to gain wisdom, not a guide by which to live.

+> Kind words can be short and easy to speak, but their echoes are truly endless.